kiboschool/course-computer-systems/README.md

 ### src/SUMMARY.md

 This gets turned into the sidebar on the site.
+In general, we recommend focusing on using the course.yml file as the source of truth for the course structure and associated metadata, and then using the above `yaml-to-summary.sh` script to generate the `SUMMARY.md` file.

 It's the text that should show, plus links to other md files in `src/`.